 A matriculated student is one who has been formally accepted by the college and registered in a degree program.
 All matriculated students have a minimum number of credit hours that must be taken at Vermont Tech.
-For bachelor's candidates, the residency requirement is that 30 credit hours, including substantial advanced work in the major, must be achieved in courses specifically taken at a VSCS.
+For bachelor's candidates, the residency requirement is that at least 30 credit hours, including substantial advanced work in the major, must be achieved in courses specifically taken at a VSC school.
 For associate and certificate candidates, at least 15 credit hours must be achieved in courses taken specifically at Vermont Tech.
 For master's candidates, at least 18 credit hours of coursework within the major must be completed at Vermont Tech.
-Exceptions to the residency requirement may be considered and require approval from the Academic Dean.